-salison asked: Hey, Ricky!
+salison said: Hey, Ricky!
 I'm a major fan of your artwork and your style.
 In fact, you’ve inspired me to draw caricatures too, but I have no idea where to start.
 Could you please share some tips for beginning caricature artists?
 Or maybe some resources, (books, websites, etc.,) that you’ve found helpful?
 Thanks a ton!

 I don’t know of any websites, but I’m really influened by artists like Al Hirschfeld, Miguel Covarrubias, Stephen Silver, Disney art, and other caricature artists.
 The best training is practicing.
 Sketch real people, or from photos.
 Play around with shapes and structure of the head.
 Feel free to push the boundaries.
 Try looking at photos of people and drawing them.
 I didn’t really learn from books, but from just practicing, playing around, and trying out styles that I’ve seen other artists do.
 I’m influenced by animation so I end up making my caricatures like cartoons.
 I try to find nice design elements in the face.
 Here are some books that could be helpful(fyi I’ve never read them lol) http://www.amazon.com/s/?ie=UTF8&keywords=caricature+books&tag=googhydr-20&index=aps&hvadid=4574808535&hvpos=1t1&hvexid=&hvnetw=g&hvrand=2036174122429950090&hvpone=&hvptwo=&hvqmt=e&hvdev=c&ref=pd_sl_4n7fo21mwq_e